mth229/mth229.github.io/index.md

 In the computer labs in 1S, the desktop images have julia installed along with the packages.
 Simply click on the icon and  wait.
 If things work to plan, a small terminal screen will appear  with many  lines of commands.
 After a few moments, a  browser  tab should open with a listing of  projects.
 Click on your project  and proceed.
 Your work will be erased  when you log off.

+In the COVID world, the college is looking at a mechanism to remotely access a lab computer.

 ##### Using binder to run the projects  remotely:

 The website  `mybinder.org` allows `julia` and the  projects to be run for  free over the internet.
 Clicking the binder buttons below (e.g., [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/mth229/229-projects/master) _) will redirect you.
 The start up  is slow so you must be patient.
 You can read the  projects while binder  activates.
 Your  work  will  be  erased when you log off.

 ##### Using `cocalc.com`:

 The website [cocalc.com](www.cocalc.com) provides hosted access to `julia` and other programming languages.
 Though it can  be  used for free, this is not recommended.
-Rather, a 14 dollar/4 month subscription is.
-To  proceed, you  should  email Professor Verzani,   who  will add you to  a   "class."
-This will allow   you to   enroll at the  reduced rate,  and copy the   project  files over  for  use.
-Using   `cocalc` will require you to install  a  `Julia` package.
-Directions are in the file `00-getting-started.ipynb`.
+Rather, a modestly priced subscription is.

 ##### Installing `Julia` on a personal laptop or computer.